jfrancis71/pygen/README.md

 # pygen
 Provides a training loop for PyTorch, plus some distribution and layer objects and callbacks for monitoring the training session.

 pygen supports training either a Distribution object or a layer object.
 A distribution object is an object with log_prob and sample methods.
-A layer object is a callable which accepts a tensor and returns a Distribution object.
+A layer object is (generally) a nn.Module, but instead of accepting a tensor and returning a tensor, it accepts a tensor and returns a probability distribution.

 Distribution objects follow the PyTorch Distributions (https://pytorch.org/docs/stable/distributions.html) conventions which were in turn were based on the TensorFlow Probability Distributions package (https://www.tensorflow.org/probability/api_docs/python/tfp/distributions/Distribution)